sebanc/brunch/README.md

 ```
 sudo umount ~/tmpmount
 ```
-9. (secure boot only) Download the secure boot key "brunch.der" in this branch (master) of the repository and enroll it by running the command:
+9. (Secure Boot only) Download the Secure Boot key "brunch.der" in this branch (master) of the repository and enroll it by running the command:
 ```
 sudo mokutil --import brunch.der
 ```
 10. Reboot your computer and boot to the bootloader with the modified GRUB config.

-The GRUB menu should appear, select "ChromeOS (boot from disk image)" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
+The GRUB menu should appear; select "ChromeOS (boot from disk image)" and after a few minutes (the Brunch Framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS from your HDD.

 ## Install ChromeOS from Windows